By Dr Charlotte Russell, Clinical Psychologist & Founder

 Curiosity is our tendency to enjoy and be interested in seeking out new information and experiences.
 It is thought of as a ‘trait’ characteristic, like other aspects of our personality, which means that our tendency towards being curious is part of who we are, rather than it being a temporary state or an emotion.
 However how much we act on our curiosity may change depending on what else is going on in our lives.

 It is a characteristic that falls under the ‘openness to experience’ trait in personality theory, which you can read more about on my previous post here.
-In its simplest definition there are two aspects of curiosity; our desire to want to seek out new experiences (called exploration) and our tendency to become fully engaged in these experiences (known as absorption; Gallagher & Lopez, 2007).
+In it’s simplest definition there are two aspects of curiosity; our desire to want to seek out new experiences (called exploration) and our tendency to become fully engaged in these experiences (known as absorption; Gallagher & Lopez, 2007).
 It is thought that both of these aspects of curiosity can have a positive impact on our well-being.

 From a research perspective, published studies have backed up the link between curiosity and well-being.
 This includes a large, recent study conducted in the Netherlands over a ten-year period (Zainal & Newman, 2021).
 The findings showed that people with lower levels of curiosity tended to have more symptoms of anxiety and depression.
 Interestingly, it was found that over the study period, that for individuals whose levels of curiosity reduced, symptoms of anxiety and depression increased.
 This suggests that it is helpful for our well-being to foster our own curiosity throughout our lives.
 This may be because when we are less curious, we can become fixed in our thinking and less tolerant of alternative perspectives.
 This ultimately makes us poorer in our problem solving and relationships.
 Over time if we struggle to manage the challenges of everyday life, this can contribute to us feeling anxious or low in mood.

 Another set of studies exploring curiosity found that when we are able to seek out new information for enjoyment, this can be particularly important for our well-being (Kashden et al., 2018).
 This is in contrast to when we are seeking information to solve specific problems or fill gaps in our knowledge.
-Essentially being curious is better for us when we learn for enjoyment rather than for a specific purpose!
+This means that being curious is better for us when we learn for enjoyment rather than for a specific purpose!

 Why is it difficult to stay curious?